Menu

 Addiction corrupts the relationship we have with ourselves, replacing self-honesty with self-delusion.
 It is not to be trusted, for it will always serve its own purpose rather than what is best for us.
 Its message is extremely seductive and powerful, promising a way of avoiding all that we find difficult or painful in relationships.
 Like our most trusted and reliable confidante, we come to rely on its direction and guidance.

 But addiction is self-serving and does not have our best interests at heart.
 What we need are relationships with others who understand how addiction works and with whom we can be authentic.
+This is where group psychotherapy proves invaluable, offering a supportive group environment where members can develop knowledge and skills essential for recovery.

 Thankfully, it's quite simple.
 All that is needed is a willingness to attend and participate in the group sessions.
 If we can be open and honest with our fellow group members and be respectful of their feedback, all well and good.